saurbre8/Egothare/Session Notes/Session 2/Session 2.md

 Players return to [[Vellen Thistlehorn]] with/without [[Samric Mosswiggle]].
 - [[Lenora]] remembers them, friends of the town now.
 - 15 coins each, points them to job board if they are looking for more work.

+SESSION NOTES:
+Takes us to the night of Wednesday the 7th, at [[The Stone Flow Baths]].
+9 Fear